diasks2/word_count_analyzer/README.md

 - *[So how many words do you think it is?](http://multifarious.filkin.com/2012/11/13/wordcount)* - Paul Filkin
 - [Word Count](http://en.wikipedia.org/wiki/Word_count) - Wikipedia
 - [Words Counted Ruby Gem](https://github.com/abitdodgy/words_counted) - Mohamad El-Husseini

+## TODO

+- Add language support for languages other than English
+  - For most languages this is probably as simple as adding in the translations and abbreviations for months and days.
+  - For languages that use a character count (Japanese, Chinese) there will be larger changes.
+For these languages need to add an option for how to handle Roman words within the text.

 ## Contributing